geerlingguy/ansible-role-redis/README.md

 (Used only on RHEL/CentOS) The repository to use for Redis installation.

+    redis_use_include: false

+This places the configuration file into `/etc/redis/redis.conf.d/redis.conf` and includes it in the main config-file.
+This can be used e.g. when redis-sentinel modifies the original redis.conf.

 Available variables are listed below, along with default values (see `defaults/main.yml`):

     redis_port: 6379